vgurianov/uml-sp/docs/case_studies/organism/organism.md

 #### Biological cell
 The “Leaf” frame define “Biologic cell” concept.
 States of cell are A, B and D, where both A and B stats are state of cell of able to selfdivide, D - dead cell.
 A state change of cell determines genotype, which modeling as Dictionary class.
+Get method has a view<br/>
+`StateOption get( Msgs lk, Msgs rk, StateOption so)`,<br/>
+where<br/>
-Get method has a view StateOption get( Msgs lk, Msgs rk, StateOption so), where lk, rk - left and right message from neighbors, so - current state of cell.
+- lk, rk - left and right message from neighbors,
+- so - current state of cell.
 Method returns a new state of cell.

 #### Biotop
 The “Item” frame define "Biotop" concept.
-The biotope or habitat is a living place for a specific biont [(see wiki)](https://en.wikipedia.org/wiki/Biotope).
+The biotope or habitat is a living place for a specific biont [(see Wikipedia)](https://en.wikipedia.org/wiki/Biotope).

 #### Holobiont
 The “Composite” frame define "Holobiont" concept.
 Holobiont is assemblages of different bions that form living